 Dr. Mary McKinney Edmonds Scholarship: This scholarship is awarded to rising seniors in the Applied Health Science (Pre-Physical Therapy cognate) major who are of African-American or Chicano-American descent.
 The scholarship recipient must be admitted to the Physical Therapy program at the Medical College of Ohio.

-Melvin Hyman funding for Students: This scholarship is awarded to a graduating senior in Communication Disorders with a minimum GPA of 3.75 who will be attending graduate school at BGSU.
+Melvin Hyman Scholarship for Students: This scholarship is awarded to a graduating senior in Communication Disorders with a minimum GPA of 3.75 who will be attending graduate school at BGSU.

 Gerald Rigby Honor Student Award: This award is given to outstanding students in the criminal justice program who have completed at least 60 semester hours.
 The award is based on a minimum GPA of 3.2 overall and 3.5 in the program, commitment to the field and demonstration of excellence in academic pursuits.